zane047/zane047.github.io/docs/subfolder/index.md

 ## Overview

-This schematic is design to support .... (highlight functionally, power, and controller).
+This schematic shows the complete design for my Smart Curtain subsystem.
+It includes the Curiosity Nano microcontroller board, LM7805 power supply, a temperature sensor (with op-amp signal conditioning), and a debug LED.
+The schematic demonstrates all power, signal, and control connections needed for reliable operation and integration with the team system.

 ![schematic](Custom_S.png)